Onoro/Mikrotik/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------

-And the last thing You have to do it's to add that scripts to sheduller.
+And the last steaps you have to do it's to add that scripts to sheduller and move firewall rules upper in the list.